Swami Keshwanand: Social reformer

-Swami Keshwanand's deep understanding of the rural society of the desert region can be gleaned from his book "Maru Bhumi Seva Karya".
-In this book, he has explained the peculiarities of the Desert region, identified the problems and suggested solutions.
-It was Swami Keshwanand's lifelong endeavour to eradicate social evils like untouchability, illiteracy, child marriage, indebtedness, poverty, backwardness, alcohol abuse, moral dissipation, etc.
+Keshwanand published a book titled Maru Bhumi Seva Karya.
+The book explained the peculiarities of the Desert region, identified its perceived problems, and suggested solutions.
+Keshwanand's lifelong endeavour was to eradicate social phenomena such as untouchability, illiteracy, child marriage, indebtedness, poverty, backwardness, alcohol abuse, and moral dissipation.

-Swami Keshwanand, born in a Jat Hindu family of Dhaka clan, and a renunciate belonging to the Udasi sect which was propagated by Srichandji, son of guru Nanakdevji, the founder of the Sikh faith, was a unique example of communal harmony.
-He organised celebrations in honour of Sikh, Bishnoi, Namdhari and Jain gurus.
-During the partition of India in 1947, he got wounded Muslims admitted to hospitals and arranged food and shelter for them.
+Keshwanand organised celebrations in honour of Sikh, Bishnoi, Namdhari and Jain gurus.
+During the partition of India in 1947, he arranged for wounded Muslims to be admitted to hospitals, and he arranged food and shelter for them.

-Swami Keshwanand started a girls' school called (Gramothan Vidyapeath) in Sangriya in August 1917.
+Keshwanand started a girls' school called "Gramothan Vidyapeath" in Sangriya in August 1917.
 Because of his efforts, many others in Sangriya have prioritised education.

-Swami Keshwanand was presented the "Abhinandan Granth" by the then chief minister of Rajasthan on 9 March 1958.
-He was a member of the Rajya Sabha for two consecutive terms, 1952–58 and 1958–64.
+Keshwanand was presented with a "Abhinandan Granth" (tribute volume) by the then chief minister of Rajasthan on 9 March 1958.
+Keshwanand was a member of the Rajya Sabha (upper house of the Indian Parliament) for two consecutive terms, 1952–1958 and 1958–1964.
 He died on 13 September 1972 in Delhi.
-The department of Posts, Government of India, issued a commemorative postage stamp in his honour on 15 August 1999.
-In 2009, Swami Keshwanand Rajasthan Agricultural University and Swami Keshvanand Institute of Technology Management & Gramothan jaipur were named after him.
+The Department of Posts, Government of India, issued a commemorative postage stamp in his honour on 15 August 1999.
+In 2009, Swami Keshwanand Rajasthan Agricultural University and Swami Keshvanand Institute of Technology Management & Gramothan in Jaipur were named after him.